 Want to know the difference between domain name and web hosting?
 For beginners, domain name and web hosting can be daunting terms.
 However, you’ll need to own both a domain name and web hosting in order to create a website.

-In this article, we’ll explain everything you need to know about domain name and web hosting.
+In this article, we’ll explain everything you need to know about domain names and web hosting.

 What Is a Domain Name?

 A domain name is the address of your website on the internet, like Google.com or IsItWP.com.
-It’s what your visitors type in their browsers to access your website.
+It’s what your visitors type into their browsers to access your website.

 A domain name typically costs around $14.99 per year.